Last Updated on September 21, 2022

 Read More: The NC Zoo (All the Tips!)

 Sandhills Scenic Drive

-46 Miles | NC 24, NC 27, NC 73
+- Roads: NC 24, NC 27, and NC 73

 A series of highways make up the Sandhills Scenic Drive between Carthage and Albemarle.
 You’ll cross Pottery Road at Garners Store but continue on toward the Little River.

 The town of Troy and Uwharrie National Forest awaits on the other side.
 You’ll pass through it via NC 24/27 before reaching the Pee Dee River and Lake Tillery.

 Morrow Mountain State Park isn’t far from here and is a great side trip full of hikes that are not far from this byway.
 The Scenic Drive ends at Albemarle, but there is plenty to explore inside Uwharrie National Forest and its surroundings to keep you busy.